KinaneH/ml-project-2-habracadabra/README.md

     - **`submissions_classifiers`:** A directory containing CSV files with predictions for the test set, formatted for submission.
 Each file corresponds to a specific classifier and random seed.

+-**Models**
+    -**`MLPwithText.py`:** This file demonstrates training and evaluating an MLP classifier on text data using embeddings from a pretrained language model.
+It includes loading text files, tokenizing inputs, extracting CLS-based embeddings, and applying a simple MLP head for classification.
+The pipeline also covers model evaluation and generating predictions for submission.

+-**Experiments**
+    -**`train_model_on_small_set.py`:** This file builds upon the MLP-with-text-file pipeline by integrating a pretrained sentiment model (e.g., cardiffnlp/twitter-roberta-base-sentiment-latest).
+It includes loading and splitting a text dataset, preprocessing with a tokenizer, generating embeddings, training the MLP classifier, saving model weights, and evaluating performance on a validation set.
+    -**`Roberta.py`:** This file showcases how to leverage a pretrained sentiment classification model (e.g., cardiffnlp/twitter-roberta-base-sentiment-latest) on a dataset of tweets.
+The workflow includes data loading, cleaning, tokenization, and generating predictions using a fully pretrained sequence classification model.
+It reports accuracy on either a positive or negative sentiment dataset and measures inference time per batch, providing insights into model performance and efficiency.
+    -**`MLP_Roberta_Preds.py`:** This file loads a pretrained language model and a fine-tuned MLP classifier to generate predictions on test data.
+It reads raw tweets, preprocesses them, extracts embeddings from the pretrained model, and uses the MLP for classification.
+The final predictions are converted into the required -1/1 format and saved as a CSV for submission.

 - **data**
     - **`train_neg.txt, train_pos.txt`:** Reduced labeled training datasets containing 100,000 tweets each for the negative and positive classes.
     - **`train_neg_full.txt, train_pos_full.txt`:** Full labeled training datasets, each containing 1.25 million tweets for the negative and positive classes, respectively.